-Dr. Anthony Gencarelli, D.C, CSCS – Program Director
+Dr. Anthony Gencarelli, D.C, CSCS – Executive Director

+Dr. Anthony Gencarelli is Executive Director of the Institute for Therapeutic Massage.
 Dr. Gencarelli holds a BS from Bloomfield College and a Doctorate of Chiropractic degree from New York Chiropractic College.
-He holds several licenses and certifications and is professionally affiliated with many associations including the New Jersey Chiropractic Society, the New York State Chiropractic Association, and the New Jersey Sports Council.
+He also holds several licenses and certifications and is professionally affiliated with many associations including the New Jersey Chiropractic Society, the New York State Chiropractic Association, and the New Jersey Sports Council.

 Kimaya Hansen-Metcalfe, LMT, NCBTMB – Instructor

 Kim Metcalfe has been practicing massage therapy since 1998.
 She started her career as the lead bodywork therapist at a resort in Colorado.
 After leaving Colorado and moving back to New Jersey, she continued her education at the Institute for Therapeutic Massage (ITM), graduating with honors in 2000.
 Through the years she has taken countless Continuing Education (CE) Classes, travelling the world to participate in workshops such as Thai Massage, Lomi Lomi, etc.

 Her training in Thai Massage took place at the Nerve Touch Institute, International Training Massage, and the Thai Massage School of Chiang Mai.
 Her Hawaiian Lomi training took place on the mainland and island of Maui.
 Other CE classes include Iridology, and most recently, Mayan Abdominal Massage.
 On top of these exotic techniques, Kim has studied medical massage techniques with several teachers in the USA, became certified in prenatal massage therapy, is a certified herbalist through Sage Mountain, started a holistic body product line, and most importantly, married her soulmate and is raising her daughter, who at 2 years old is addicted to massage.